Skip to main content

 Process

-The lifecycle of an SCS document goes through the following phases: Proposal, Draft, Stable, Deprecated, and Rejected.
+The lifecycle of an SCS document goes through the following phases: Draft, Stable, Deprecated, and Rejected.

 All decisions for phase transitions follow loose consensus, where the group which has to form the consensus depends on the track of the document: